Akshdeep792/SafePay/README.md

 ```bash
     npm start
 ```
-Above command will start React and Nodejs concurrently
+Above command will start React and Nodejs concurrently (You can see script in package.json)

 For Flask-Backend open second Git terminal and run
 ```bash